isomerpages/nlb-mobile-guide/_get-started-with/emagazines-and-enewspapers.md

 ---
 permalink: /get-started-with/enews/
-breadcrumb: 'eMagazines and eNewspapers'
+breadcrumb: eMagazines and eNewspapers
-description: 'How to Read eMagazines and eNewspapers using NLB Mobile'
+description: How to Read eMagazines and eNewspapers using NLB Mobile
 image: /images/NLB-Mobile-logo-square.png
-title: 'eMagazines and eNewspapers'
+title: eMagazines and eNewspapers
 ---
 <h2>Thousands of digital newspapers and magazines await</h2>
 <p>We bring in daily local newspapers and international newspapers, as well as a variety of magazines.
 Find out about:
 	<ul>